-Having completed her residency, a family physician sets up a practice at a walk-in clinic.
+Having completed her residency at a Family Medicine Unit (FMU), a family physician sets up a practice at a community walk-in clinic.
 A patient for whom she provided care during her residency wants to establish a doctor-patient relationship with her at the clinic.
-Eager to provide continuing care for this patient, the physician wants to obtain the patient’s record from the hospital, but the administrator tells her that the hospital is the custodian of the record and the patient’s authorization is needed to release information in the patient’s record.
+Eager to provide continuing care for this patient, the physician wants to obtain the patient’s record from the FMU, but the administrator tells her that the FMU is the custodian of the record and the patient’s authorization is needed to release information in the patient’s record.

-This scenario highlights the fact that physicians who are new to practice, or in a hospital or other group practice, may not be able to take patient records with them when they leave their current practice arrangement.
+This scenario highlights the fact that physicians who are in a hospital or other group practice may not be able to take patient records with them when they leave their current practice arrangement.
 How, then, can a physician in these circumstances arrange the transfer of patient health information?

 Custody of and access to records

-Hospitals, clinics, and healthcare institutions typically maintain patient health information in an electronic medical record (EMR) or electronic health record (EHR) system.
-This complicates the issue of custody and access, due to the intermingling of information from various care providers.
+The issue of custody and access is more complicated in hospitals, clinics, and healthcare institutions, due to the intermingling of information from various care providers in the medical record.
 In a solo practice, the issues are more straightforward: the physician is the custodian of the medical record and therefore has control over access to the record, as well as its retention and disposal.

 In both practice scenarios—shared and solo practice—the patient has the right to determine who may have access to their health information.
-Indeed, a patient can place conditions or restrictions on which health providers and others have access to their information.
-As a general rule, patients are also entitled to have access to their medical record unless there are compelling reasons to withhold such access, as outlined in the article “"How to manage your medical records: Retention, access, security, storage, disposal, and transfer”.
-The onus is on the physician to justify withholding access, such as if the physician believes access is likely to cause a substantial adverse effect on the patient or another person.
+Indeed, a patient can place conditions or restrictions on health providers’ access to their information.
+As a general rule, patients are also entitled to have access to their own medical record unless there are compelling reasons to withhold such access, as outlined in the article "How to manage your medical records: Retention, access, security, storage, disposal, and transfer".
+The onus is on the custodian to justify withholding access, such as if the custodian believes access is likely to cause a substantial adverse effect on the patient or another person.

-In the case of shared EMRs and EHRs where information is accessible by a greater number of people, physicians still have an obligation to protect patient information that is in their custody from being accessed inappropriately.
+With records that are accessible to multiple people, physicians still have an obligation to protect patient information in their custody from being accessed inappropriately.
 Clarity over control and stewardship of information in a shared practice arrangement can be achieved by entering into a Data Sharing Agreement or Inter-Physician Agreement.
-The CMPA’s Electronic Records Handbook [PDF] a includes data sharing principles for EMR/EHR agreements as well as a template agreement that can be used as the basis for developing a data sharing contract with another party (such as hospital, health region, or service provider) or with other physicians.
+The CMPA’s Electronic Records Handbook [PDF]includes data sharing principles for eRecord agreements, as well as a template agreement that can be used as the basis for developing a data sharing contract with another party (e.g. hospital, health region, or service provider) or with other physicians.
 Such agreements should include appropriate security protocols to restrict access to the information to those who require it for providing care or for other authorized purposes.

-In a private practice, when asked to provide a patient’s health information—whether by another care provider in the patient’s circle of care or the patient—the treating physician should retain the original files and take steps to preserve the confidentiality of patient information.
-To accommodate such a request, the information may be transferred via a report or letter summarizing the relevant entries in the file, or a secure electronic or paper copy of the file can be sent if requested.
-Physicians should be aware of applicable regulatory authority (College) policies and guidelines as well as privacy legislation governing the electronic transfer of personal health information.
+In a practice outside of a hospital, when dealing with a request to provide a patient’s health information—whether from another care provider in the patient’s circle of care, or from the patient—the treating physician should retain the original files and take steps to preserve the confidentiality of patient information.
+To accommodate such a request, the information may be transferred via a report or letter summarizing the relevant entries in the file.
+A secure electronic or paper copy of the file can be sent if requested.
+Physicians should be aware of applicable regulatory authority (College) policies and guidelines, as well as privacy legislation governing the electronic transfer of personal health information.